User Interface#

 to expand.

-7.1 View Gizmo#
+7.1 View Selector#

-Located at the top right of the scene view, the View Gizmo tool provides essential functionality for adjusting the camera view switching between predefined camera views such as top, side, and left providing a convenient way to view the scene from different perspectives or orthogonal projections.
+Located at the top right of the scene view, the View Selector tool provides essential functionality for adjusting the camera view switching between predefined camera views such as top, side, and left providing a convenient way to view the scene from different perspectives or orthogonal projections.

-7.2 Manipulation bar#
+7.2 Manipulation toolbar#

-Located below the View Gizmo, this toolbar provides essential functionality for manipulating objects.
-Click on the icons to switch between translation, rotation, and scale modes and manipulate selected object gizmo with your mouse.
+Located below the View Selector, the Manipulation toolbar provides essential functionality for manipulating objects.
+Click on the icons to switch between translation, rotation, and scale modes and manipulate selected object(s)' gizmos with your mouse.
+You can also use the W, E and R keyboard shortcuts.

 Scene navigation presets#